 How to Manage, Delete, and Free up space on Google Photos Cloud:

-First thing and the easiest way to access and manage data on your Google Photos cloud is to use the Google Photos app on your phone to delete the unnecessary pictures and videos.
+The first thing and the easiest way to access and manage data on your Google Photos cloud is to use the Google Photos app on your phone to delete the unnecessary pictures and videos.

 - This process can take a lot of time.
 So, easy way to free up space on Google Photos is to use a laptop or PC to access your cloud.
 Just navigate to the website of Google Photos.